alexchilton1/7MU011-Reactive-Sound-Installation/README.md

   }
 }
 ```
--first multiple sensor sketch, so did take quite a lot of trial and error to get it working correctly.
+The other two sensors are programmed the same way.
+As this was the first attempt at a multiple sensor sketch it did take quite a lot of trial and error to get it working correctly.
+Using if else if was the way the sketch finally became usuable and worked in the corect manner.
+However, through perseverance, the idea became a reality and offered a template to start working from on other mulitple sensor sketches.

 ![Ultrasonic Second Prototype](https://github.com/alexchilton1/7MU011-Reactive-Sound-Installation/blob/Edit/Pictures/File_034.jpeg)